RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

     - If you are absent from a Skill Quiz, no makeups are available.
 Each Foundational Skill appears on three separate quizzes, so if you miss one, you'll be expected to make an attempt on the next quiz.

 Exceptions to these rules are always up for discussion.
 If you believe you need special accommodation, please contact me as soon as possible to discuss it.

+### Inclement weather

+In case of a major weather event that makes in-person meeting inadvisable, **class will be moved online**.
+You'll be provided with links to the tools for doing this in case it becomes necessary. **Class will not be cancelled completely unless the university itself closes.** Make sure to check your email daily for announcements about changes to the class.

 ### Deadlines and late work